 The Speks recreate this idea of a group of children skipping by having a different singer sing each verse.
 We also introduce the sounds of four melody instruments individually: timber flute, fiddle, banjo and accordion.
 An instrument plays the melody of the song’s verse on its own after each singer.
 To represent the group of children skipping in unison, all instruments play together for the finale.
 Throughout the song, the rhythm of the guitar is the same as the jumping rhythm of the skipper.

-Click on the play arrow above to listen to our version of Jelly on a Plate set to Irish music for kids.
+Click on the play arrow below to listen to our version of Jelly on a Plate set to Irish music for kids.
 Go to our Skippin' Song page on Bandcamp where you can share our nursery rhyme with your friends and/or get it as a free MP3 download.

 Jelly on a plate jelly on a plate